RunestoneInteractive/rs/README.rst

 If you want to do development on Runestone, or run your own server, you will need to set up your own copy of the Runestone software:

-* I want to contribute to the Runestone Academy software - `Contributing Guide <https://runestone-monorepo.readthedocs.io/en/latest/contributing.html>`_
+* I want to contribute to the Runestone Academy software - Finish reading this page, then move on to the `Contributing Guide <https://runestone-monorepo.readthedocs.io/en/latest/contributing.html>`_
 * Running a server for my own class? - coming soon
 * Running a server for my school or larger group? - coming soon